 The academy is FREE to all adults ages 18 and older.
 There is a $10 registration fee plus book charge if students wish to purchase books.

-|Schuette||Ventura Job & Career Ctr||118||M-F||9:00 am - 12:00 pm|
+|Hatcher/Schuette||Ventura Job & Career Ctr||118||M-F||8:30 am - 12:30 pm|

-|Hatcher||Ventura Job & Career Ctr||118||M-F||1:00 pm - 4:00 pm|
+|Hatcher/Schuette||Ventura Job & Career Ctr||118||M-F||1:00 pm - 5:00 pm|

-|Hatcher||Ventura Job & Career Ctr||118||MTWTh||5:00 pm - 8:00 pm|
+|Vinson||Ventura Job & Career Ctr||118||MW||5:15 pm - 8:15 pm|

 Are You Looking For Work?

-WIA Job Program for Young Adults
+WIOA Job Program for Young Adults

-The WIA Program offers guidance, generous cash incentives, supportive service, and practical assistance to low-income adults between the ages of 18 and 21 years old who are pursuing educational and employment goals.
+The WIOA Program offers guidance, generous cash incentives, supportive service, and practical assistance to low-income adults between the ages of 18 and 24 years old who are pursuing educational and employment goals.
 The primary focus is on those youth who dropped out of high school and are now ready to return, but high school graduates are also welcome to apply.
 Applicants must meet eligibility requirements.

 This free service is a partnership between VACE and the Workforce Development Board of Ventura County, with funding from the federal Workforce Innovation and Opportunigy Act.